NFL on ABC: XFL on ABC

 In 2020, ABC broadcast games from the XFL.
 ABC was scheduled to air a weekly Saturday game and four Sunday games.
 However, because of the COVID-19 pandemic, only five of the Saturday games and one of the Sunday games ended up being televised.

 On May 17, 2022, Disney announced that the XFL would return to ABC when the league returned to play in 2023.
+In 2023, ABC aired 8 games, including the 2023 XFL Championship Game in primetime.